berachain/BRIPs/README.md

-# Berachain Improvement Proposals (BeraIPs)
+# Berachain Improvement Proposals (BerIPs)

 This repository tracks formal improvement proposals for the Berachain ecosystem.

-## What is a BeraIP?
+## What is a BerIP?

-A **BeraIP** is a design document providing information to the community, describing a new feature, process, or standard for the blockchain.
+A **BerIP** is a design document providing information to the community, describing a new feature, process, or standard for the blockchain.

-BeraIP may cover:
+BerIP may cover:
 - Core protocol changes
 - ~~Smart contract standards~~
 - ~~Governance process updates~~